Random Forests for Adaptive Nearest Neighbor Estimation of Information-Theoretic Quantities: Posterior Estimation for Uncertainty Quantification

-Classification and Regression Tree (CART) Random Forest is a robust, powerful algorithm that leverages ensembles of decision trees for classification and regression tasks \citep{Breiman2001}.
-In a study of over 100 classification problems, F\'ernandez-Delgado et al. \citep{Delgado14} showed that random forests have the overall best performance when compared 178 other classifiers.
+Random forest (RF) is a robust, powerful algorithm that leverages ensembles of decision trees for classification tasks \citep{Breiman2001} by computing posterior probabilities.
+In a study of over 100 classification problems of mostly tabular data sets, F\'ernandez-Delgado et al. \citep{Delgado14} showed that random forests have the overall best performance when compared to 178 other classifiers.
 Furthermore, random forests are highly scalable; efficient implementations can build a forest of 100 trees from 110 Gigabyte data ($n$ = 10,000,000, $d$ = 1000) in little more than an hour \citep{scalablerf}.

-Random forest classifiers are instances of a bagging classifiers, in which the base classifiers are decision trees.
-A decision tree first learns a partition of feature space, then learns constant functions within each part to perform classification or regression.
-Precisely, $ \mc{L} $ is called a partition of feature space $ \mc{X} $, if for every $ L, L' \in \mc{L}$ with $L \neq L'$, $L \cap L' = \varnothing$, and $ \bigcup_{L \in \mc{L}} L = \mc{X} $.
+Random forest classifiers are instances of a bagging classifiers in which many decision trees are learned on bootstrapped subsets of the data and then ensembled together.
+A decision tree first learns a partition of feature space and then learns constant functions within each region of the feature space to perform classification or regression.
+Precisely, $ \mc{L} $ is called a partition of feature space $ \mc{X} $, if for every $ L, L' \in \mc{L}$ with $L \neq L'$, $L \cap L' = \varnothing$ and $ \bigcup_{L \in \mc{L}} L = \mc{X} $.
 This $ \mc{L} $ is learned on data $\{X_i, Y_i\}_{i=1}^n$ by recursively splitting a randomly selected subsample along a single dimension of the input data based on an impurity measure \citep{Breiman2001}, such as Gini impurity or entropy.
-The trees are grown until nodes reach a certain criterion (for example, a minimum number of samples).
-The bottom-most nodes are called ``leaf nodes''.
-Additionally, only a random subset of dimensions of $X$ are considered for the split at each node.
+Decision trees are binary trees grown by recursively adding two nodes at each split until a node reaches a certain criterion (for example, a minimum number of samples).
+These unsplit nodes are called ``leaf nodes''.
+To better decorrelated the trees, typically only a random subset of dimensions of $X$ are considered at each split node.